Calisthenics is a type of training that utilizes your own body weight to develop strength, flexibility, and overall fitness.

 What are the benefits of AMRAP calisthenics workouts?

 AMRAP Calisthenics helps improve muscular endurance and cardiovascular fitness, increases fat burning, and mental toughness.
-They’re time-efficient, require no equipment, and can be scaled for all fitness levels.
+They’re time-efficient, require no equipment, and can be adjusted for all fitness levels.
+(1, 2)

 How do you track progress in AMRAP workouts?